LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 #### Workflow
 1. **Load and Process Data**:
-    -   Load the dataset into Pandas for analysis.
+	- Load the dataset into Pandas and create new indicator columns for specific variables.
-    -   Add indicator columns to capture specific conditions.
 2.  **Convert to Dummy Variables**:
-    -   Convert categorical variables into binary indicators using `pd.get_dummies()`.
+    -   Convert categorical variables into sets of indicators using `pd.get_dummies()`.
 3.  **Remove Unnecessary Columns**:
     -   Drop economic variables and duration from the dataset to avoid bias in future predictions.
 4.  **Fix Non-Numeric Data**:
     -   Replace `True/False` values with `1/0` to ensure all data is numeric.
-5.  **Split Data**:
+5.  **Split Train/Validation/Test Data**:
     -   Split the dataset into training (70%), validation (20%), and test (10%) datasets for model training and evaluation.
 6.  **Save Split Datasets as CSV Files**:
     -   Save each split as a CSV file, removing headers and adjusting the first column to be the target variable.